okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/auth-servers/index.md

 ## Which authorization server should you use

-If you're looking to add SSO for your OIDC-based applications, you can use your org authorization server.
+If you're looking to add SSO for your OIDC-based apps, you can use your org authorization server.
 Also, use the org authorization server if you want to use [OAuth 2.0 bearer tokens with your Okta APIs](/docs/guides/implement-oauth-for-okta/).
 Only the org authorization server can mint access tokens that contain Okta API scopes.

-If your application has requirements such as additional scopes, customizing rules for when to grant scopes, or you need more authorization servers with different scopes and claims, then you need to [create a custom authorization server](/docs/guides/customize-authz-server/).
+If your app has requirements such as additional scopes, customizing rules for when to grant scopes, or you need more authorization servers with different scopes and claims, then you need to [create a custom authorization server](/docs/guides/customize-authz-server/).

 The following table describes which capabilities are supported by the custom authorization server (includes the default custom authorization server) and which are supported by the org authorization server.